Contact Overland Solutions for all your custom modifications and setup for overland travel.

 Up and at'em...

-…bright and early.
-It seemed like we had only just recently shut our eyes to get some sleep when my alarm woke me up forcing them to embrace the bright orange sunlit glare of the inside of my tent.
+Not long after we shut our eyes to get some sleep my alarm woke me up.
+The inside of my tent was bright with early morning sun.
 I had purposefully not unpacked my bike, with the exception of my tent and sleeping bag, so that I could sleep as much as possible before we needed to head out.
 Kosh had played it smart and crashed in one of the campers that Poppa-perk was staying in.
-I like to think I have become attached to my tent, now that I have only slept inside/on a bed once since I left, but it could also easily be attributed to stubbornness.
+I like to think I have become attached to my tent, but it could also easily be attributed to stubbornness.

 It took us 30 minutes from the time my alarm went off to when the bikes were packed, warmed up, and ready to ride.
 This was about 30-45 minutes faster than we usually take, even if we weren’t cooking breakfast.

 I’ve noticed when you get on the road this early in the morning that you kind of operate in auto-pilot for a bit.
-It isn’t until a few miles into the ride that your brain starts to boot-up and do more than just the basic functions necessary for navigation and staying upright.
+It isn’t until a few miles into the ride that your brain starts to boot-up and do more than just the basic functions that are necessary for navigation and staying upright.
 The previous night didn’t help with this mental frost layer either.
-We had a great time last night and once our brains shook off the early morning stale I think we were both feeling the repercussions of yesterday evening’s chosen form of re-hydration.
+We had a great time last night.
+Once our brains shook off the early morning stale I think we were both feeling the repercussions of yesterday evening’s chosen form of re-hydration.

-Our goal was to ride back up the Old Seward Hwy, avoid having any accidents on the notoriously accident prone road, make it to Anchorage to pick up my new rear tire that we had stashed at our friend Ali’s place, spoon the new tire on, double back onto the Old Seward Hwy, again avoid having any accidents, and make it to the Wittier Tunnel so we can catch the correct direction of traffic through it’s long one-directional void.
+Our goal was to ride back up the Old Seward Hwy, avoid having any accidents on the notoriously accident prone road, make it to Anchorage to pick up my new rear tire that we had stashed at our friend Ali’s place, spoon the new tire on, double back onto the Old Seward Hwy, again avoid having any accidents, and make it to the Wittier Tunnel at the right time when traffic is flowing in the right direction of Wittier.

 We got into Wittier, confirmed our tickets…